arielalvesdutra/arielalvesdutra/README.md

 Hi, my name is Ariel Alves Dutra.
 I'm a Web Developer.
 I've a graduation of Analysis and System Development (2019) at UNISINOS

-I have 2 years of professional experience.
-1 year as PHP Developer and 1 year as Java Developer.
-I worked with web development implementing solutions for e-commerce, tourism and freight sectors.
+I have 1 year as PHP developer and more than 2 years as Java Developer.
+I worked with web development implementing solutions for e-commerce, agrobusiness, tourism and freight sectors.

 **Skills**